 But lately, a creepy little monster called ‘Am I Making a Difference’ has surfaced.

 The beast most often haunts me at night when I am about to fall asleep.
-I put my head down on my pillow, spent from the day, and I wonder: Am I making a difference?
+I put my head down on my pillow and spent the day wondering: Am I making a difference?
 Is anything I’m doing helping anyone?

 When I took photos of news events, I knew I relayed what happened that day to the audience from my front-row seat.

 Most of my career has been documenting first-world issues.
 However, throughout my career, especially the last ten years, I have spent more time in the Third World writing their problems.
-I am using the term “Third World” as shorthand for poor or developing nations.
+I use the term “Third World” as shorthand for poor or developing nations.

 My first trip to Africa was in 2005.
 For the first time, I saw how used liquor bottles were repurposed for many things.
-One is using them to sell petro by the side of the road.
-There were few gas stations, so business people would fill bottles and then resale them on the side of the road.
+One was selling Petro by the side of the road.
+There were few gas stations, so business people would fill bottles and then resell them on the side of the road.

-I saw firsthand how people survived with no electricity and no cupboards full of food like we have here at my home in Georgia.
+I saw firsthand how people survived with no electricity and no cupboard total of food like we have here at my home in Georgia.

-I was able to go to the hospital to see the care being provided by just two doctors.
+I could go to the hospital to see the care provided by just two doctors.

-I later went to the Chiapas region of Mexico to do a story on coffee farmers.
-Due to roasters underpaying them for their coffee for years, many came to the states to work in our communities to support their families back home.
-Telling their story, we were helping them to return home and be prosperous by selling their coffee at fair prices because they were able to form a cooperative and, through a nonprofit’s help, buy a roaster that made them competitive.
-My purpose was to spread the story so more farmers could join the cooperative.
+I later went to the Chiapas region of Mexico to write a story about coffee farmers.
+Due to roasters underpaying them for their coffee for years, many came to the States to work in our communities to support their families back home.
+Telling their story, we were helping them return home and be prosperous by selling their coffee at fair prices because they could form a cooperative and, through a nonprofit’s help, buy a roaster that made them competitive.
+I aimed to spread the story so more farmers could join the cooperative.

 I was privileged to tell their supporters the success story of Honduras Outreach Inc. We put together a video that was played when the President of Honduras came to Atlanta to present them with an award for all they had done to help the Agalta Valley in Honduras.